caciulla/caciulla.github.io/_posts/2022-09-08-RC-fabricacion-website.markdown

 The needs of the company were satisfied with a static site and free web hosting with Cloudflare.
 They may decide to purchase a domain name in the future.

-I also translated the site to fit the customer's needs with the help of my spanish speaking partner.
+I also translated the site to fit the customer's needs with the help of my Spanish speaking partner.

 Please find the website [here](https://rcbaja.pages.dev/)